 PVB (Pressure Vacuum Breaker) Are similar to an AVB, but they have two ball valves, a spring-loaded poppet, and testable cocks.
 You may need to replace the internal components of your PVB every five years.
 O-ring gaskets that seal against the inner walls of the breaker might become brittle and crack over time.
 The plastic poppet and bonnet can also wear out over time.
 When these components malfunction or break, this can cause water to pour out from under the cap.
 When installing a PVB it needs to be installed 12 inches above the highest outlet.
 Only one is needed and it is installed on the pressure side of the valve.

-RPBA or RPVA (Reduced Pressure Backflow Assembly) Are similar to a DCVA as it has two check valves these check valves are independently acting spring-loaded check valves separated by a spring-loaded differential pressure relief valve, two seated shutoff valves and four test cocks.
-When operating the pressure between the two check valves is maintained at a lower pressure than the supply pressure.
-If there was ever a leak in one of the check valves the relief valve is designed to open and discharge the water outside.
+RPBAs are similar to a DCVA as it has two check valves these check valves are independently acting spring-loaded check valves separated by a spring-loaded differential pressure relief valve, two seated shutoff valves and four test cocks.
+Where they differ is the discharge port at the bottom of an RPBA and the applications that they are used for.
+If there was ever a leak in one of the check valves, or a backflow or back siphonage situation, the relief valve is designed to open and discharge the water out of the relief port.
 These are usually used in high-health hazard applications.
 An RPBA should be provided with proper drainage as it will periodically discharge small amounts of water due to the fluctuation of in-line pressure up or downstream of the backflow preventer.

 Electric Valves